Fabrication and characterization of vacuum-gap microstrip resonators

-The quality factors for low powers can be seen towards the left part of the diagrams in fig.\,\ref{fig:Q_over_n}, where the curves flatten out.
-For the noise added to a small signal propagating through an amplifier, the low power loss of the device is essential.
-The losses for high powers are important for the attenuation suffered by a strong pump tone or the amplified signal propagating through the system, thus limiting the gain.
-From the low-power section of fig.\,\ref{fig:Q_over_n} we read quality factors of $Q_\text{int} \approx \SI{3000}{}$, or loss tangents of $\tan\delta\approx\SI{3e-4}{}$ respectively.
+The quality factors for low powers can be seen towards the left part of the diagrams in Fig.\,\ref{fig:Q_over_n}, where the curves flatten out.
+With increasing power, i.e.\ higher average photon number in the resonator, the internal quality factors increase due to saturation of losses connected to two-level systems (TLS).

+Considering the application of our VG microstrips in TWPAs, we are especially interested in the low-power part of the losses, as they are essential for the noise added to a small signal propagating through the amplifier.
+The losses for high powers are important for the attenuation suffered by a strong pump tone or the amplified signal propagating through the system, thus limiting the achievable gain.
+From the low-power section of Fig.\,\ref{fig:Q_over_n} we read quality factors of $Q_\text{int} \approx \SI{3000}{}$, or loss tangents of $\tan\delta = Q_\text{int}^{-1}\approx\SI{3e-4}{}$ respectively.

 It has to be noted, that previous works on vacuum-gaps, using \ch{Si}, \ch{Nb} or \ch{SiN_x} \cite{cicak_vacuum-gap_2009,cicak_low-loss_2010} or \ch{Al} \cite{boussaha_development_2020} as a sacrificial layer, have seen higher quality factors for their capacitors of $Q_\text{int}=\SIrange[]{2.5}{3.3e4}{}$ or $Q_\text{int}=\SI{4.3e5}{}$ respectively.
-We mainly attribute the excessive loss of our device to resist residues that remain in the VG-microstrips.
-Also it is worth noting that the vacuum-gap in this work is by a factor of \SIrange{2}{4}{} smaller than the other approaches mentioned, leading to an increased participation of the involved surfaces.
-Comparing the VG-microstrip resonators to successful implementations of traveling-wave parametric amplifiers, however, shows that the achieved quality factors are indeed sufficient for this application and do in fact compare favorably (see tab.\,\ref{tab:OtherWork}).
+We attribute the limiting loss of our devices to resist residue that remains on the surfaces inside the VG-microstrips (see Supplementary Material \ref{sec:appendix_EDX}).
+It is worth noting that the vacuum-gap in this work is by a factor of \SIrange{2}{4}{} smaller than the other approaches mentioned, leading to an increased participation of all involved surfaces with their oxides and contaminations and consequently also to higher losses.
+Comparing the VG-microstrip resonators to successful implementations of traveling-wave parametric amplifiers, however, shows that the achieved quality factors are indeed sufficient for this application and do in fact compare favorably (see Tab.\,\ref{tab:OtherWork}).
 As dielectric loss is one of the main suspects for noise exceeding the quantum limit in TWPAs \cite{esposito_perspective_2021}, we conclude that the fabrication method presented here is a promising candidate for their implementation.

+To further investigate the origin of the losses of the resonators as well as to gain insight into the material properties of the aluminum and granular aluminum used as their center conductor, we explore the behavior of the resonators on Chip 1 with temperature.
+The fridge temperature is swept progressively in steps of \SI{50}{\milli\kelvin} up to \SI{700}{\milli\kelvin}.
+Beyond this temperature, none of the resonances can be fitted reliably anymore.